Jetroid/jetroid.github.io/_posts/2018-12-26-a-tradition-broken.md

 I worry that by living my live the way I am now and intend to for the foreseeable future, I am missing out on time with my loved ones.
 You never know when you time with them is going to run out.
 I think it's important to be mindful of how you spend your time.
 But perhaps it's also important to accept that things change?

+<a href="/hiking-new-year/" class="cta">I then spent New Years with my friends, which made me feel better.</a>